RWParsons/iTRAQI_app/input/iTRAQI_info.md

   2. One hour road transport boundaries calculated using off-peak and non-emergency driving conditions.
   3. Response to an acute incident location has the following assumptions:

       a.
-Directly transport to a major trauma service if road transport time is within 60 minutes.
+All locations include a 15-minute coordination time (irrespective of response organisation or platform).
+This accounts for:
           1. National Triple Zero (000) call routing to the ambulance service in Queensland;
           2. Time for an Emergency Medical Dispatcher to answer the call;
           3. Triple Zero (000) call-taking procedure and/or RSQ coordination;